 With the second such repetitive murder, a nosy middle-aged lady (Nina Franchetti?) tells the commissioner that the killer is not a gorilla but a monster she remembers from her dreams, with the name ‘Seddok.’
 A nosy reporter dubs the mystery killer with that name in his newspaper coverage, a decision he regrets when the silly lady becomes Seddok’s next victim.

-Not that dedicated genre fans will be bothered, but much of Seddok is a narrative muddle weighted down with lengthy dialogue scenes.
+Not that dedicated genre fans will be bothered, but much of Seddok consists of inconsequential dialogue scenes.
 Levin keeps sweet-talking Jeanette into staying and trying another cure; she protests but makes only one more attempt to escape.
 She actually meets Pierre for a moment on the docks, before Levin and Sacha knock him unconscious and spirit her back to the clinic again.
-Pierre insists that Jeanette is back, with her face perfect again, but the commissioner refuses to believe him.
-Another inconsequential police visit takes place.
+Pierre insists that Jeanette is alive, and with her face restored, but the commissioner refuses to believe him.
+Another pointless police visit takes place.
 Levin is mistakenly eliminated as a suspect when, followed to a movie theater, he slips away from the cops to attack a prostitute near the beach.
-The cops wise up only when an autopsy on Monique reveals that her neck has been mutilated like the other victims.
+The cops wise up only when an autopsy reveals that Monique’s neck has been mutilated like the other victims.

 The conclusion introduces a good confrontation, only to wrap things up in standard fashion.
-Professor Levin confirms that Jeanette is now cured for good (how?) but still insists that she run away with him.
-As he begs her to leave, he spontaneously turns back into the hideous monster Seddok.
-Weary of hanging around the strip club drinking, the all-but-useless Pierre now rushes in to fight Seddok, and is knocked unconscious a second time.
+Professor Levin confirms that Jeanette is now cured for good (how?) and insists that she elope with him.
+As he begs her to comply, he spontaneously turns back into the hideous monster Seddok.
+Weary of hanging around the strip club drinking, the all-but-useless Pierre now rushes in to fight Seddok, only to be knocked unconscious a second time.
 With the cops closing in, Seddok carries Jeanette to the greenhouse, where he intends to kill her so no other man can have her.
-Not realizing that Seddock is Professor Levin, Sacha saves the damsel in distress by stabbing him in the back with a garden implement.
+Not realizing that Seddock is his employer, Sacha saves the damsel in distress by stabbing Levin in the back with a garden implement.

-Seddok, l’erede di Satana is one of a half-dozen horror films that fairly closely copy Georges Franju’s Les yeux sans visage.
+Seddok, l’erede di Satana is one of a half-dozen horror films seemingly inspired by Georges Franju’s Les yeux sans visage.
 What was copied was not Franju’s pulp poetry or surreal approach, but the raw story elements of crazy medical experiments and women murdered to restore beauty to a particular mutilated love object.
-It also filches the basic story idea of The Man Who Could Cheat Death, with a gland used not to regain youth, but to effect instantaneous cures.
+It also filches the basic idea of The Man Who Could Cheat Death, with a gland used not to regain youth, but to effect instantaneous cures.
 Professor Levin is also a Dr. Jekyll copycat, repeatedly turning himself into a monster until he loses control over the transformations.

 The show indeed has everything needed for a good sordid horror picture.
 Mad surgery and disfigured females abounded in 1960 horror releases fare produced far and wide – from England’s Circus of Horrors to Hollywood’s The Hypnotic Eye.
 In 1959-1960 the theme of rape became almost a casual requirement for crime movies, dramas and even westerns.
 The fixation on violence toward women would seemingly reflect a desire to punish women for being beautiful and sexually desirable.
 Seddok may be the film’s monster but the key image is Jeanette’s face, both with its burn scar makeup and wrapped in bandages.
 What good is a beautiful toy if one can’t destroy it?

-The movie has the good sense to film the Levin-Seddok scenes with mysterioso lighting schemes, making the scaly monster masks and clawed hands look their best.
-Makeup artist Euclide Santoli was a prolific artist (The Pink Panther!) but I don’t see more monster movies on his filmography.
-Seddok begins as a man with pocked skin and exaggerated features, and later has more of a reptilian appearance, but with a nose like a gorilla.
+Director Majano has the good sense to use mysterioso lighting schemes to accent the scaly monster masks and clawed hands.
+Makeup man Euclide Santoli was a prolific artist (The Pink Panther!) but I don’t see more monster movies on his filmography.
+Seddok begins with pocked skin and exaggerated features, and later has more of a reptilian appearance, but with a nose like a gorilla.
 He doesn’t look like a scarred Hiroshima victim, an association that one might expect from an even seedier horror effort.
 Chalk up the bomb evidence displayed in Hiroshima mon amour as yet another key influence — the photos that Levin shows the commissioner come from the first batch of real bomb victim documentation.

 Seddok looks different in different scenes because more than one makeup method was employed.
 Some shots may use inanimate masks.
-For his first transformation, a close-up is achieved with stop-motion animation, apparently with a dummy head.
+His first close-up transformation is achieved with stop-motion animation, apparently with a dummy head.
 The animation of the face in transition is fairly arresting, and the shot ends with Seddok’s hand reaching up to his face, pixillation- animated.
 The large, doll-like eyes look odd, but the shot is fairly effective.
 I can imagine that actor Albert Lupo didn’t mind being excused from ten hours in a vise to hold his head still, as Lon Chaney Jr. had to do for several werewolf movies.
-Other transformations also seem filmed with dummy heads, but using overlapping dissolves, not animation.
-I wish that the 1957 I Was a Teenage Werewolf was not wholly unavailable — for a cheap film, its transformations are pleasingly expressionistic, combining camera moves and ripple dissolves.
+Other transformations also appear filmed with dummy heads, but using overlapping dissolves, not animation.
+I wish that the 1957 I Was a Teenage Werewolf was available — for a cheap film, its transformations are pleasingly expressionistic, combining camera moves and ripple dissolves.